Sterling-Hebert/LocationGuesser/README.md

 An online geography game that challenges players to guess their random location in the world using Google Street View images.

-This project aims to achieved the folowing:
+This project achieved the folowing:

 User authorization, multiple game modes, user stat tracking, friend requests, user groups, and leaderboard rankings.